Death and funeral of Bhumibol Adulyadej: Cremation

-The national cremation in the Sanam Luang Plaza took place on 26 October 2017, 13 days after the 1st anniversary of the King's death.
+The national cremation in the Sanam Luang Plaza took place on 26 October 2017, one year and 13 days after the king's death.
 Just as in past state cremations since 1995, a special Khon performance was held in the plaza grounds, organised by The Foundation of the Promotion of Supplementary Occupations and Related Techniques of Her Majesty Queen Sirikit of Thailand (SUPPORT) and the Bunditphatthanasilpa Institute.
 Given the huge importance of such an event, the official practice runs for this began as early as 15–16 May with the RTA Ordnance Division spearheading the runs simulating the funeral procession of the major chariots at Saraburi province, with two military vehicles to serve as simulators.
 For the royal puppet show, it was the first ever to feature a woman performer in keeping with the modern age - Ancharika Noosingha, 43 years old, who was the first female royal puppeteer in history, keeping a historic tradition from the Ayutthaya period.
 The Fine Arts Department Royal Music and Drama Office organised the puppet play and its personnel form part of the cast who were scheduled perform on the cremation night.

 The Nation reported on 11 May that the funeral crematorium and the monastic pavilion were almost ready for an early completion, the fastest yet for royal funerals in the modern era, and the prefabrication processes for the decorations to be used in the buildings were at the final stage.
 At the same time, the sandalwood corn flowers used for state funerals were made to be used by citizens and foreign attendants attending the services, as the kalamet flowers, protected by law, would only be used in the royal crematorium.
 The practice of making flowers from corn leaves was a modern practice which began in 1925 during the state funeral of King Vajiravudh (Rama VI).

 As of 24 September more than 5,500 people signed up to volunteer to serve during the cremation.
 To encourage greater public participation, several Thai provincial capitals built replica crematoriums to serve people who were unable to travel to Bangkok to pay their last respects on the cremation date while both the public and tourists joining the events were offered free trips via the Bangkok MRT system and the BTS Skytrain lines, as well as the public ferries at Khlong Phadung Krung Kasem (Hua Lamphong-Thewarat Market) and Khlong Pasicharoen (Phetchkasem 69-Pratunam Pasicharoen) and the Bangkok BRT.
 The Ministry of Public Health was expected to deploy huge numbers of medical personnel to serve the public and foreign visitors during the cremation ceremonies and provide medical assistance.
 Media outlets were only allowed to relay live coverage from the state-run Television Pool of Thailand.

 In early August, plans were finalised to open the cremation site for public and tourist visitation after the cremation ceremonies.
+The crematorium was intended to be eventually demolished in January 2018.